ramonfigueiredo/comp551-2020-p2_classification_of_textual_data/code/README.md

   -dl, --run_deep_learning_using_keras
                         Run deep learning using keras.
-Default: False (Run scikit-learn algorithms)
+Default: False (Run scikit-learn algorithms) -epochs EPOCHS        Number of epochs used by the deep learning approach.
+                        One epoch is when an entire dataset is passed both forward and backward through the neural network only once.
+Default: None = use the best number of epochs for each dataset.
+  -dl_list DL_ALGORITHM_LIST, --dl_algorithm_list DL_ALGORITHM_LIST
+                        List of deep learning algorithm to be executed.
+This stores a list of Deep Learning algorithms, and appends each algorithm value to the list.
+For example:
+                        -dl_list KerasDL2, means dl_algorithm_list =
+                        ['KerasDL2'].
+(Options of Deep Learning algorithms: 1) KERAS_DL1 (= Deep Learning using Keras 1), 2)
+                        KERAS_DL1 (= Deep Learning using Keras 2).Default:
+                        None.
+If dl_algorithm_list is not provided, all Deep Learning algorithms will be executed.
   -gs, --run_grid_search
                         Run grid search for all datasets (TWENTY_NEWS_GROUPS, IMDB_REVIEWS binary labels and IMDB_REVIEWS multi-